rupeshtiwari/future-blogs/_posts/2022-12-17-what-is-msal.md

 ## What is the audience?

 Audience is the actor or client who interact with the system to whom your application authenticate.
+Sometimes audience can be used for the target application for which security principal is generated.
 Audience could be:

 1. Your organization
 2. Several Organization